python-gitlab/python-gitlab/README.rst

 .. code-block:: bash

-   # run the unit tests for python 2/3, and the pep8 tests:
+   # run the unit tests for all supported python3 versions, and the pep8 tests:
    tox

    # run tests in one environment only:
-   tox -epy35
+   tox -epy36

    # build the documentation, the result will be generated in
    # build/sphinx/html/